 Marmite, a traditional British brand if there ever was one.
 That well known slogan; ‘Love it or Hate it’ that everyone associates with the dark yeast spread became a staple phrase of our vocabulary years ago.
 But how can a product really polarise opinion in such a way?
 The truth is that Marmite has been a textbook example of brand marketing for years and have long reaped the rewards of brilliant brand awareness.
 Here are some examples of their brand campaigns and PR coups:

-For Valentines day, Marmite teamed up with MySingleFriend, adding a feature to allow users to find prospective partners based on their feelings towards Marmite.
-Whether an individuals choice of toast topping is really a useful indicator for romantic compatibility may be questionable but it does show the brand’s desire to comically promote it’s product as a life choice.
+For Valentines day, Marmite teamed up with MySingleFriend, adding a feature to allow users to find prospective partners based on their feelings towards the divisive spread.
+Whether an individual’s choice of toast topping is really a useful indicator for romantic compatibility may be questionable but it does show the brand’s desire to comically promote its product as a life choice.

 The Marmite Neglect TV campaign seemed to polarise opinion perfectly, accurately reflecting the famous slogan.
-Imitating an animal or children’s welfare charity, the advert depicts welfare officers removing unfortunately neglected pots of Marmite from surprised owner’s homes.
-The TV campaign and spoof neglect hotline partnered with engaging and creative social media activity but it provoked some hostile responses from some.
-Over 500 ASA complaints were logged, calling out the advert for being insensitive but the results speak for themselves, creative agency adam&eveDDB reporting a 15% spike in sales in the 8 weeks following the ad going live.
+Imitating an animal or children’s welfare charity, the advert depicts welfare officers removing neglected pots of Marmite from surprised owner’s homes.
+The TV campaign and spoof neglect hotline was paired with engaging and creative social media activity but it provoked hostile responses from many viewers.
+Over 500 ASA complaints were logged, calling out the advert for being insensitive.
+The results however, speak for themselves, creative agency adam&eveDDB reporting a 15% spike in sales in the 8 weeks following the spot.

 “Our marketing strategy is essentially about reminder communications and keeping the brand top of consumers’ consideration set.
 There are very active fans on social media who will share a lot of Marmite content, but it’s testament to the brand that there are also many people who don’t like the product but who love engaging with the brand.”

-Whatever the recipe for it, the results can’t be denied.
+Whatever the recipe, the results can’t be denied.
 Brand ownership belongs to the consumer now and in this social driven era in which a company is just another contributor to a conversation.
 Marmite has accepted that and worked out how to use it to their advantage.
 Their ability to steer the conversation towards results is something many brands should try to emulate.